NandaBalakrishnan/hotel-resource-collection-service/README.md

  *  Please find the ELK output screenshots in the ELK_Dashboard_screenshots.docx

 ## logstash configuration File
- * please find the logstash configuration file.
+ * please find the logstash configuration file in the logstash-sample.txt